AkshayRavindran1999/akshay.ravindran/CI-Project/README.md

 - Create a new CodeBuild project by clicking on the "Create project" button.
 - Configure the CodeBuild project with the necessary settings for your Python application, such as the build environment,  build commands, and artifacts.
 - Save the CodeBuild project and go back to CodePipeline.
-- Continue configuring the pipeline stages, such as deploying your application using AWS Elastic Beanstalk or any other suitable deployment option.
+- Continue configuring the pipeline stages
 - Review the pipeline configuration and click on the "Create pipeline" button to create your AWS CodePipeline.

-Awesome job!
-We now have our pipeline ready to roll.
-Let's move on to the next step to set up AWS CodeBuild.

 ## Configure AWS CodeBuild